Key changes to the previous data protection framework include:

 <Go back to Key changes>

 Accountability is a recurring theme of GDPR.
-Data governance is no longer just a case of doing the right thing; organisations need to be able to prove that they have done the right thing to regulators, to data subjects and potentially to shareholders and the media often years after a decision was taken.
+Data governance is no longer just a case of doing the right thing; organizations need to be able to prove that they have done the right thing to regulators, to data subjects and potentially to shareholders and the media often years after a decision was taken.

 GDPR requires each controller to demonstrate compliance with the data protection principles (Article 5(2)).
 This general principle manifests itself in specific enhanced governance obligations which include:

 - Keeping a detailed record of processing operations (Article 30)

 The requirement in previous data protection laws to notify the national data protection authority of data processing operations is abolished and replaced by a more general obligation of the controllers to keep extensive internal records of their data protection activities.
 The level of detail required is far more granular compared to many existing Member State notification requirements.
 There is some relief granted to organizations employing fewer than 250 people though the exemption is very narrowly drafted.